kubedb/cli/docs/concepts/postgres.md

 ### spec.resources
-`spec.resources` refers to compute resources required by the `stash` sidecar container.
+`spec.resources` is an optional field.
+This can be used to request compute resources required by the database pods.
 To learn more, visit [here](http://kubernetes.io/docs/user-guide/compute-resources/).

 ## Next Steps